QUICK, EASY TO FOLLOW

 • Cover a Minus Card to avoid getting stuck with minus points at the end of the round.

-• The covered card is now worth the Wild Card’s points (0 or 50)
+• The covered card is now worth the POINTS showing on the Wild Card (0 or 50)

 • Once placed, Wild Cards cannot be removed.

-• Used to “dig” for missed cards buried in the discard pile.
+• MOLE cards are used to “dig” for missed cards that get buried in the discard pile.

-• Allow you to pick up the entire discard pile and search for:
+• Allow you to pick up the entire discard pile and search through it to take out any:

 • Matching animal cards that cover or connect to any of your starting cards.

-• missed Side Bonus Cards that match to one of your animal categories.
+• Side Bonus Cards that match to any of your animal categories.

-• There is no limit to the number of cards you can dig for.
+• There is no limit to the number of cards you can dig for — if they match.

-• If you choose to use a MOLE card - If you successfully retrieve at least one card, your turn continues, discard the MOLE card — draw again.
+• If you choose to use a MOLE card and successfully retrieve at least one matching card, your turn continues, discard the MOLE card — draw again.

-• If you choose not to use a MOLE card - discard it — next player’s turn.
+• If you choose not to use a MOLE card - simply discard the MOLE card — the next player may use the MOLE card to dig (if necessary), or they can just draw a new card.

-• If you choose to use a MOLE card - Your turn ends after digging, whether successful or not, the MOLE card remains on top of the discard pile — the next player may re-use the MOLE card.
+• If you choose to use a MOLE card - Your turn ends after digging, whether successful or not.
+The MOLE card remains on top of the discard pile — the next player may re-use the MOLE card to dig (if necessary), or they can just draw a new card.

-• If you choose not to use a MOLE card — draw a card.
+• If you choose not to use a MOLE card — simply draw a new card.

 Specialty Cards

-There are three different Specialty Cards, each with a special task:
+There are 3 different Specialty Cards that have you do a special task:

-• · EARTHWORM Card: Switch one of your cards worth POINTS cards with another player’s card that is also worth POINTS (if you both have POINTS).
+• EARTHWORM card: Switch one of your cards worth POINTS cards with one player’s card that is also worth POINTS (if you both have a card that is worth POINTS).

-• You can give, take, or switch any POINTS (This also includes: minus POINTS, 0 POINTS, and Side Bonus POINTS).
+• You can give, take, or switch any POINTS (This includes regular POINTS, as well as… minus POINTS, 0 POINTS, and Side Bonus POINTS).

-• If a card is covering or connected to another card, transfer both together — place transferred card(s) in player’s row of starting cards.
+• If a card is covering or connected to another card, transfer both cards together — place transferred card(s) in the player’s row of starting cards.

-• If you can use a Specialty Card, you turn continues after using it, discard it — draw again.
+• If you perform the task on a Specialty Card, you turn continues after doing the task, discard the Specialty card — draw again.

-• If you can use a Specialty Card, your turn ends automatically after using it.
-The Specialty Card remains on top of the discard pile — next player’s turn.
+• If you perform the task on a Specialty Card, your turn ends automatically after doing the task.
+The Specialty Card remains on top of the discard pile — the next player draws a new card.

-• If you can’t use a Specialty Card — draw a card.
+• If you can’t perform the Specialty Card task — simply draw a new card.